This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 The First Continental Congress

-Finally, Congress passed a Declaration of Rights and Grievances, a document written by John Dickinson of Pennsylvania and sent directly to King George III.
+Finally, Congress passed a Declaration of Rights and Grievances, written by John Dickinson of Pennsylvania and sent directly to King George III.
 The document states, “The foundation of English liberty, and of all free government, is a right in the people to participate in their legislative council.”
 Congress received no reply.
 In fact, the British declared their American colonies in open rebellion.

 The Shot Heard Round the World

 While leaders of the colonies sought peaceful means to resolve their differences with the British, blood was shed in Massachusetts.
 By April 1775, King George III continued to order more soldiers to Boston.
-On the morning of April 19, 1775, British soldiers set out to seize caches of weapons held in the town of Concord, about twenty miles outside Boston.
+On the morning of April 19, 1775, British soldiers set out to seize caches of weapons held in Concord, about twenty miles outside Boston.
 Warned the night before of the British movement by Paul Revere, William Dawes, and Samuel Prescott, among other riders, a group of militiamen gathered at the nearby town of Lexington to oppose the British.

 Nobody knows for sure who fired the first shot, but a shot was fired at Lexington.
 It would be called “the shot heard round the world” for its impact on history.
 When the smoke cleared, eight American Patriots lay dead.
 The British soldiers marched to Concord the same day, where a larger group of American militiamen met them.
 This time, the British took substantial casualties, with British soldiers retreating to Boston.
 The American Revolution began.